 Greg explained how the COVID-19 pandemic had allowed our office to resolve many cases for truly remarkable resolutions, not due to any legal skill on our part, but just due to lucky timing with the pandemic and the prosecution’s need to resolve cases with a sense of urgency.

 In the clients’ cases, since she never appeared in court, a Motion to Dismiss Due to Deprivation of One’s Speedy Trial Rights under the Sixth Amendment and Serna v.
 Superior Court (1985) 40 Cal.
 3d 329 was an obvious first option.
-Greg warned, however, that Orange County often was diligent in trying to find defendant with bench warrants and would often produce documentation of their efforts, defeating such a motion.
+Greg warned, however, that Orange County often was diligent in trying to find defendants with bench warrants and would often produce documentation of their efforts, defeating such a motion.
 It was often far easier to win such a motion in Los Angeles County, in comparison.

 The client then retained Greg Hill & Associates after Greg commented he believed the bench warrants could be recalled without the client having to come to California to appear in court.
 Once the bench warrants were recalled, Greg predicted the cases would resolve for infractions for disturbing the peace, perhaps after the client performed some community service (i.e., 40 hours for each case) in Arizona and attended an online class on preventing prostitution, or even, if we were lucky, outright dismissal if the client made some type of donation, i.e., to a fallen officer morale, welfare and recreation (MWR) fund.